ntbuzz/Pawmoo/README.md

-# WaffleMapフレームワーク
+# WaffleMap PHP WEB Framwork

-### コアリポジトリ
+### Core Repository

- 必要なサブ・リポジトリ
+This repository requires an application repository and vendor libraries.

-- waffle_app      アプリケーション・リポジトリ
+- waffle_app      Application Repository
-- vendor           外部ライブラリ・リポジトリ
+- vendor          JQuery, and other javascript Library